bouranij/Bouranis_2022_Brassicas_Microbe_Metabolomics/README.md

 # Bouranis_2022_Brassicas_Microbe_Metabolomics
-Analysis for the Bouranis et al Ex Vivo Fecal Incubation Study
+Analysis for the Bouranis et al paper in Nutrients: https://www.mdpi.com/2072-6643/15/1/42

 The bulk of the analysis can be found in `Analysis.Rmd`